image

 Just take a spring from a click-type (knock) ballpoint pen and drop it into the barrel before you store a cartridge.
 No more rattle!

-These pens come with two cartridges of Sailor water-soluble black ink, but you can also use Sailor Kiwaguro pigment ink cartridges.
+These pens come with two cartridges of Sailor water-soluble black ink which is very black and great for sketching, but you can also use Sailor Kiwaguro pigment ink cartridges.

-Kiwaguro ink is very black and can be waterproof on some papers, at least so they say; I have not been able to use watercolor on top of Kiwaguro lines because it smudges with water even after the ink has dried for a day.
+Kiwaguro ink is supposed to be waterproof, but I have not been able to use watercolor on top of Kiwaguro lines because it smudges with water even after the ink has dried for a day.

 If you want to use ink from other companies, you can get a Sailor converter.